-In this video, Chris and Ben break down how tax brackets work, providing a detailed analysis for a hypothetical household with a combined income of $500,000.
+In this video, Matt and Ben break down how tax brackets work, providing a detailed analysis for a hypothetical household with a combined income of $500,000.
 They explain the different types of taxes that impact one’s pay, including federal taxes, state taxes, Social Security tax, Medicare tax, and local taxes.
 They show how these taxes are calculated and the impact on the household’s net take-home pay.

 The video emphasizes the importance of understanding tax brackets, especially for higher-income earners, and suggests that individuals should audit their pay stubs when receiving bonuses or 1099 income to ensure correct tax withholding and avoid surprises at the end of the year.

 Additionally, they mention that other benefit cost-sharing, such as health insurance and life insurance, can further reduce take-home pay, and individuals should consider these factors when budgeting their finances.

 In today’s video, we are going to break down how tax brackets work.
 And for many of you are wondering, where does all my money go before I actually see the net amount deposited from my paycheck?
 Give us a high level overview.